Server data from the Official MCP Registry

 }From the project's GitHub README.

-WS connect + signed Ed25519 handshake working against a managed Hostinger gateway (verified 2026.4.12).
-On first start, the wrapper generates a long-lived device identity, persists it under ${XDG_CONFIG_HOME:-~/.config}/openclaw-control-mcp/store.json (mode 0600), signs the connect frame, and surfaces the resulting pairing request id so you can approve it once via the Control panel.
+The Ed25519 signed handshake is verified live against gateway 2026.4.12+.
+On first start, the wrapper generates a long-lived device identity, persists it under ${XDG_CONFIG_HOME:-~/.config}/openclaw-control-mcp/store.json (mode 0600) — or in the OS keychain when available — signs the connect frame, and surfaces the resulting pairing request id so you can approve it once via the Control panel.
 After approval the gateway issues a device token (in hello-ok.auth.deviceToken) which is cached per-gateway and used on subsequent connects to grant scopes.

 The wire format (frame types, field names, signing canonicalisation, scopes) was reverse-engineered from the minified Control panel bundle (/api-docs/assets/index-*.js) and cross-checked against openclaw/openclaw/scripts/dev/gateway-smoke.ts.
 It is not officially documented.
 Behaviour may change without notice if OpenClaw updates the gateway.